mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 ############

 - It is now possible to Exclude a range from a fit range when doing a fit on the Fitting tab.
+- Can now plot the raw count data in the GUI.

 Improvements
 ############